-8. Do you have more than one of this particular type of work?
+8. Do you have several of this particular type of work?

 If you find that your child has 3 sets of math workbook pages covering the same material, toss 2 sheets and keep 1 page.
 But, make sure it is a reflection of the journey or a piece of work that is meaningful in some way.
 Otherwise, throw out all three.

 9. Does it show creativity?

 I’ve kept some of my boys’ worksheets simply because they had drawn an interesting picture on the back.
 No, I wouldn’t normally have kept them, but the drawing made it a keeper!